BookingSync/bookingsync-api-docs/content/guides/api-best-practices.md

 * Webhook delivery might fail for various reasons (e.g., network problems, application servers being not reachable), it is still recommended to periodically synchronize data, even if you subscribe to all possible events your application needs.

+* When creating a new booking, always provide `channel_price` attribute with a price equal to the amount that was confirmed by the traveller so that it is clear what was the price when the booking got created in your application.
+Most likely it will be initially equal to `final_price`.
+However, it might diverge later as some new fees can be added to the booking (e.g. from BookingSync UI), which will modify `final_price`.
+Without `channel_price`, there would not be a reference to the original price.

 * Using Ruby on Rails?
 Don't reinvent the wheel!
 Take advantage of multiple gems we use for our internal applications:

 1. [**bookingsync-api**](https://github.com/BookingSync/bookingsync-api) - API client